HTML 5 VERSUS HTML 4.1 [THEORETICAL CONSIDERATIONS]

 It is clear that HTML 5 is a fancy language developed expressly for expert programmers.

-For today's beginners, and tomorrow's, they should better code using the user-friendly, very simple though also
+For today's beginners, and tomorrow's, they should better code their stuff using the user-friendly, very simple though also

 very powerful, HTML 4.1 protocol.
 Just keep things on the safe KISS-side, guys.